Redress scheme for cohabiting couples

-Such orders may not affect the rights of spouses or former spouses.
+Court orders may not affect the rights of spouses or former spouses.
 They may affect the rights of civil partners or former civil partners.

 Redress orders and tax

-The amount of the maintenance payment is allowed as a deduction from the income of your former cohabitant.
-More information is available in our document on maintenance and tax.
+The amount of the maintenance payment is allowed as a deduction from the income of your former partner.
+You can read more in our page on maintenance and tax.

-- The agreement constitutes a contract
+- The agreement is a contract

 - The agreement has been signed by each of you